ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 ### Steps Taken in Cleaning Layoffs Dataset
 #### 1. Data importing and inspection

-*Table imported using Table-Data-Import-Wizard, verify the imported dataset*
+> Table imported using Table-Data-Import-Wizard, verify the imported dataset

 ```sql
 SELECT *
 FROM layoffs;
 ```

-*create a new work table to protect the raw dataset.*
+> Create a new work table to protect the raw dataset.

 ```sql
 CREATE TABLE layoffs_view
 LIKE layoffs;
 ```

-*copy data into the new work table*
+> Copy data into the new work table

 ```sql
 INSERT INTO layoffs_view
 SELECT * FROM layoffs;
 ```

-*verify the New Work Table*
+> Verify the New Work Table

 ```sql
 select * from layoffs_view